Woodbridge Academy Magnet School: Athletics

 The Woodbridge Academy Hornets compete in the Greater Middlesex Conference, which operates under the supervision of the New Jersey State Interscholastic Athletic Association (NJSIAA).
 With 206 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Group I for most athletic competition purposes, which included schools with an enrollment of 75 to 476 students in that grade range.

 Extracurricular activities

-Due to the Academy's small size, clubs in school is generally limited, though some are more active than others.
+Due to the Academy's small size, clubs in school are generally limited, though some are more active than others.